JuliaGeo/Geodesy.jl/README.md

 be inverted with `inv` to perform the reverse transformation with respect to the same origin.

+#### Web Mercator support

+We support the Web Mercator / Pseudo Mercator projection with the `WebMercatorfromLLA` and `LLAfromWebMercator` transformations for interoperability with many web mapping systems.
+The scaling of the northing and easting is defined to be meters at the Equator, the same as how proj handles this (see https://proj.org/operations/projections/webmerc.html ).

+If you need to deal with web mapping tile coordinate systems (zoom levels and pixel coordinates, etc) these could be added by composing another transformation on top of the web mercator projection defined in this package.

 #### Composed transformations

 Many other methods are defined as convenience constructors for composed